Tmdoofking/Microsoft-accounts-generator/README.md

 Double Click `run.bat`

-You need complate captcha by yourself
+You need complete captcha by yourself

 Close cmd when you want to stop creating account